 • Don’t make promises you can’t keep.

-• Customers love when you go above and beyond for them which will, in turn, generate more business.
-Try and think of a time you went above and beyond for a customer.
-For example, when I was a server at a restaurant we did not have a particular dessert in the restaurant.
-Luckily the restaurant next door had it and I was able to get it for the customer.
+• Customers love it when you go above and beyond for them, which generates more business.
+Try to think of a time you went above and beyond for a customer.
+For instance, when I worked as a server at a restaurant, we didn’t have a specific dessert.
+Luckily, the restaurant next door had it, and I got it for the customer.

-• Here’s another example: in my last job I worked at a fast-food chain.
-There was a senior citizen at the restaurant and he had finished his meal.
-It started to rain and he was worried, as he did not have an umbrella.
+• Here’s another example: I worked at a fast-food chain in my last job.
+A senior citizen was at the restaurant, having finished his meal.
+It started to rain, and he was worried as he did not have an umbrella.
 Luckily, I had an umbrella, so I walked him to his car, sheltering him from the rain.

 9. Where do you see yourself in five years?